espocrm/documentation/docs/user-guide/stream.md

 ## Notifications

-You will receive notifications about updates in your Stream that were done by another users.
+A user receives notifications about updates in their Stream that were done by other users.

 ## Posts

 You can create a post related to a certain record.
-You are also able to attach multiple files and images to the post.
+You are also able to attach multiple files and images to a post.
 Images can be pasted from the clipboard.

 ### Mentions